ceedee666/systems-integration/lab/connect-to-integration-suit.md

      `Manage Integration Content`.
    - Also set the log level to `Trace`.
    - Invoke the integration flow using e.g. HTTPie and the command below.
 Note that the example contains some JSON data that is sent to the flow.
+Again other tools like Postman require a different approach for sending JSON data in the request body.

      ```bash
      http -a $CLIENT_I:$CLIENT_SECRET POST \
      "https://<your_integration_flow_url> \
+     name=Christian \
-     name=Christian email=drumm@fh-aachen.de
+     email=drumm@fh-aachen.de
      ```

      This request should trigger the flow, and you can see the processing